Jon Gosselin To Work As a Stripper As He Turns 40

 Jon Gosselin has moved on from his time on reality television, and now it turns out that he has a new job, but it may just be for one night.
-Jon has been working as a DJ, and now according to The Hollywood Gossip, Jon will be working as a stripper for one night that just happens to be his birthday.
+Jon has been working as a DJ, and now according to the Hollywood Gossip, Jon will be working as a stripper for one night that just happens to be his birthday.
 If you want to see Jon strip, it will be happening on April 1st, in Dusk Nightclub in Atlantic City.

 Jon Gosselin’s big stripping job is on April Fool’s Day, but it really doesn’t appear to be a joke.
-It looks like Jon is totally serious about doing this, but for one night only so far.
+It looks like Jon is totally serious about doing this, but for one night only as of this report.
 Jon has been sharing all about the job on Twitter like he wants to make sure everyone knows and shows up to watch his big debut.
 Jon even tagged some of the big websites, such as TMZ like he wanted to make sure they knew about him doing it as well.

 April 1st in AC Debut? https://t.co/dFYyjaAyu3 https://t.co/UnmS27Cwje https://t.co/TdkGAqlxOR @intouchweekly @usweekly @TMZ @LifeandStyle pic.twitter.com/AedyDN8tDj